McGill-NLP/topiocqa/README.md

 ### Retiever Inference

-The trained model checkpoint can be downloaded with the following command:
+The trained model checkpoint for `AllHistory` can also be downloaded with the following command:
 ```
 python download_data.py --resource model_checkpoints.retriever.dpr.all_history
 ```